Fotoeins Fotografie

 Testing winds and conditions inside the Albuquerque Box.

-The 1st morning launch: with pink Princess Nelly at centre-right and blue Bidu at lower-centre
+The 1st morning launch: at centre-right are pink Princess Nelly and blue dog Bidu.

 Regular-shape and special-shape balloons in the air, including “Little Dog” at lower-centre.